FAQ

 Can I take photos in the spas?
 Generally speaking, taking pictures is not regulated, there are no photography permission rules, but there are privacy rules and also some guidelines.
 For instance, the general etiquette is to respect the privacy of others (allowing to take pictures of the building instead), while for general public photos the accepted public photo rules apply.
 For special media inquiries please send an email request.

 Can I get a refund for the bath entries?
+Bath tickets are non-refundable.
 If you buy a full-day ticket to any spa in Budapest, but you only spend a couple of hours there, unfortunately, it does not entitle you to any refund.
 A full day ticket allows you to stay for any hours during any time of the day, as long as the facilities are open.
-In Szechenyi Baths, there is a somewhat reduced ticket price for afternoon tickets purchased after 5 pm (available at the cashiers only).
+In some of the baths, there may be special tickets that are limited for a few hours (these ticket types may change over the year).
+There can be a somewhat reduced ticket price for early morning or late afternoon tickets purchased after 5 pm (available at the cashiers only).
+Having said that, your vendor may have different buying terms, so do check the T&C before making a bath ticket purchase.

 Can I use my hairdryer?
 There are hairdryers in every spa by the showers (and not in the cabins).
 Or, should you wish, you can bring your own with you.
 (Please note that only two-pole European style plug-ins will fit.)